|

 and Chris

-(who had already played with, among others, BB King,
+Lavis shortly afterwards (Gilson had already played with, among others,

-Chuck Berry, and Max Wall) who still drums with
+B.B.
+King, Chuck Berry, and Max Wall) who still

-Up The Junction and Cool For Cats made
+Up The Junction and Cool For Cats gave Squeeze

-extended to America, where their tour included performances
+to America, where their tour included performances at

 In 1987, Jools formed The Jools Holland Big Band

-Holland and His Rhythm & Blues Orchestra, which
+and His Rhythm & Blues Orchestra, which consists

-vocals, guitar, bass guitar, two tenor saxophones, two
+bass guitar, two tenor saxophones, two alto saxophones,

 As well as formidable live performances, Jools has maintained

-Music in 1996, which includes the multimillion selling
+in 1996, which includes the multimillion selling Jools

 included Sting, Chrissie Hynde, George Harrison, Norah